MiamiOH-CSE274/Interactive-Debugging/README.md

 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?
+-To create an example of a Sierpinski triangle using the character '8', and print it into an html document
 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?
+This program creates an image in the likeness to a Sierpinski triangle, and saves it into the same .html document every time you run it, overwriting the previous run's output.
 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?
+The method doTriangle(int) accepts an int for side length, that determines the dimensions of the output triangle.
+The main() method passes the integer to doTriangle(), so to edit it's size, we have to change the code of main().

 Step 2
 -------